Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Signs and Symptoms usually begin before 5 yrs of age.

-1. Dry, rough, red, itchy skin is the main sign of Atopic Dermatitis.
-The itching is mild to intense varying from case to case.
-Itching is worse at night due to warmth of the bed.
+1. Dry, rough, red, itchy skin is the main sign of atopic dermatitis.
+The itching is mild to intense, varying from case to case.
+Itching is worse at night due to the warmth of the bed.

 2. Eruptions: In some persons, papular, vesicular or pustular eruptions appear on the skin.
 Papular eruptions are raised eruptions on skin, vesicular ones are fluid-filled eruptions and the pustular contains pus in it.
 When these eruptions start to ooze out fluid or pus, it is termed Weeping Eczema.